 The operator shall have the option of expanding the comments field in the user section for better viewing.

-When using a global gateway or KT-NCC, the cardholder’s five cards shall be managed as one for time and attendance, anti-passback, sector/area control purposes.
+When using a Global Gateway or KT-NCC, the cardholder’s five cards shall be managed as one for time and attendance, anti-passback, sector/area control purposes.
 Card holders shall be able to use any of their five cards without violating the door security policies.

 The SMS shall enable the creation of an unlimited number of Import/Export models, give them a name, select required fields, select their layout, and determine the filed delimiter.
 This shall allow for acceleration of the data entry process by importing databases from a spreadsheet.

-The SMS shall allow to import and export cards via a unique card identifier.
-If the SMS administrator wishes this unique identifier shall not be the card number in order to be able to import/export card numbers
+The SMS shall allow the operator to import and export cards using a unique card identifier.
+If required, the unique identifier can replace the card number for importing and exporting card numbers.

-The SMS shall allow for 250 access levels programmed per global gateway or KT-NCC.
+The SMS shall allow for 250 access levels programmed per Global Gateway or KT-NCC.
 Every card shall be assigned an access level, which shall determine where and when the access card will be valid.
 When the system consists of several sites or gateways, it shall be possible to use batch programming of access levels.
-If using a multi-site gateway the system shall support 250 access levels per site on multi-site gateways.
+If using a Multi-Site Gateway the system shall support 250 access levels per site on Multi-Site Gateways.

 The SMS shall allow operators to quickly add a door to a list of access levels.